mattshardman/test-docs/docs/index.md

 **3. Collaboration**

 * Use chromatic to automate visual testing for regressions and changes
-* Multiple developers check changes, use deployed storybook for single source of truth
+* Multiple developers check changes, and approve or reject depending on output

-### Full workflow example
+### Step by step

+Step by step guide aimed at developers creating a feature for the first time, 'golden path' for creating new features with Test Driven Development.
+The guide is to create a Form feature, this also includes use of some of the librarys and components we use such as 'react-hook-form'

-##### Creating a component
+##### Create a feature

-* Creating a new a feature which is a card component
+* Creating a new a feature: a form component

 * Start by using code-gen